njwright92/portfolio/README.md

 This project was bootstrapped with Create React App using the Redux and Redux Toolkit template.
 For further information on Create React App and React, consult their documentation.

-Thank you for visiting my portfolio site, and please don't hesitate to reach out with any questions or inquiries regarding my development services
+Thank you for visiting my portfolio site, and please don't hesitate to reach out with any questions or inquiries regarding my development services.
+My React Branch has the Updated verison and complete project.